JINXSHADYLANE/quibble/dgreed/apps/bulb/readme.txt

     === bulb ===

-A game hacked together in 48 hours, during Global Game Jam '11 in Kaunas, then made suitable for use by general public after week of polishing.
+A game hacked together in 48 hours, during Global Game Jam '11 in Kaunas, then made suitable for use by general public after a week of polishing.

 Navigate a high-tech robot with arrow keys and get him out of a dark factory warehouse style labyrinth.
 While light bulb shines you are able